N-able-biz/n-phish/README.md

 The phish server and admin server needs separate installations of the same source.

+The admin instance:
+The admin server available, but firewalled responsibly The phish server set to 127.0.0.1, effectively shutting it off Responsible for sending emails
+The containerized frontend instance
+The admin server set to 127.0.0.1, effectively shutting it off The phish server available
+The disable-mailer flag set to disable sending emails Both share a single MySQL instance

 <!-- ### Docker

 You can also use Gophish via the official Docker container [here](https://hub.docker.com/r/gophish/gophish/). -->